 Quick answer

 Belgrade Nikola Tesla Airport is about 18 km west of the city center.
 The drive takes 20-35 minutes in normal traffic, longer during rush hour.
-You can take bus A1 (the most popular budget option), a taxi, a pre-booked transfer, or a minibus service.
+Your options are city bus line 72, the A1 minibus, a taxi, or a pre-booked transfer.
 There is no train or metro connection.
-Most travelers take either the A1 bus or a taxi.
-Both work well if you know what to expect.
+The single most useful thing to know: Belgrade city public transport has been free for all passengers since 1 January 2025, so the regular bus into town costs you nothing.

 What actually happens after landing